CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

  <img src="https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/blob/main/Accomplishment-CookieJar/gifs/CookieJar.exe.gif" alt="CRUD" width="960" height="540">

- - Computer screen application that allows you to track accomplishments with the CRUD functionality.
-It was created following stories 2 -5 during the sprint.
+ - The CookieJar.exe is an application you can access on the full screen that allows you to track accomplishments with the CRUD functionality.
+It was created following stories 2 -5 during the sprint where I created a CRUD functionality that tracks accomplishments within a database,

  <br>